HotDB-Community/hotdb-documents/docs/en/latest/standard.md

 |Whether Reload is valid or not  | Yes                                                  |
 |Min Compatible Version          | 2.4.3                                                |

-**Role of parameter:**
+**Parameter Effect:**

 This parameter could limit some SQL statement execution, including cross-node join queries and single-node join queries among sharding table that are judged to be distributed by sharding key.
 Under Global Table join and Vertical Sharding Table join, there will be no corresponding limit when this parameter is enabled.
-When this parameter is disabled，the execution of some join statements will be restricted, including cross-node join queries and some single-node join queries among sharding table that are judged to be distributed by sharding key.
+When this parameter is disabled, the execution of some join statements will be restricted, including cross-node join queries and some single-node join queries among sharding table that are judged to be distributed by sharding key.

 Set JOIN Query as false, and execute statement under this environment.
 Report `ERROR 1064 (HY000): joinable is not configured`.